wsummerhill/wsummerhill.github.io/_posts/2022-10-07-DLL-sideloading.md

 #pragma comment (linker, "/export:ValidateDrop=MpSvc_orig.ValidateDrop,@1")
 ```

-We can see that **MpSvc.dll** only has 2 DLL exports which we will add to the top our C++ code now.
+From the output, can see that **MpSvc.dll** only has 2 DLL exports which we will add to the top our C++ code now.
 A lot of DLLs will have MANY more exported functions, but in this case the DLL only has 2. <br />
 Once you add the exports to the DLL code, it should look something like this:

 ![image](https://user-images.githubusercontent.com/35749735/195206599-cb7f19ac-33e8-4ed4-9bd9-74ad328535cd.png)

+The export functions will forward execution to the legitimate DLL, named "**MpSvc_orig**" as seen from the output above.
+To use this, we'll have to rename the original DLL to **mpsvc_orig.dll** and _place it in the same folder as the legit EXE and malicious DLL to execute the DLL sideload_.

-Compile your malicious DLL in Visual Studio or using `cl.exe` to the output file named **mpsvc.dll**!
+Now compile your malicious DLL in Visual Studio or using `cl.exe` to the output DLL file named **mpsvc.dll**!

 ### Putting it all together

-FINAL STUFF HERE
+To combine everything together and actually exeucte our DLL sideload, we need to copy the **original EXE**, **malicious DLL**, and **original DLL** into the same folder.
+To do this, copy all of the following files to one folder with these naming conventions: <br />
+- MsMpEng.exe
+- mpsvc.dll (malicious DLL)
+- mpsvc_orig.dll (original DLL)